Actual name: Salomon, Solomon, Shlomo.

 Last Name First Name Age Civil Status Nationality Place of Birth Occupation Arrival Date Ship Port

-Abraham Mony 36 C Bulgarian Rustshouk Merchant 1925/12/02 SS Cap Polonio Hamburg
+Abraham Mony 36 Married Bulgarian Rustshouk Merchant 1925/12/02 SS Cap Polonio Hamburg

-Abraham Irene 2 S Turkish Constantinople 1925/12/02 SS Cap Polonio Hamburg
+Abraham Irene 2 Single Turkish Constantinople 1925/12/02 SS Cap Polonio Hamburg

 Why did Mony and his family immigrate, and why Argentina?
-Did they leave Turkey because of the ongoing turmoil and the newly created Kemal republic?
-Or was it purely out driven by economic reasons - looking for better opportunities in a new country?
-The Spanish language made Argentina a popular destination for Sephardic Jews looking to immigrate to the New World.
+Did they leave Turkey because of the turmoil in the newly created Kemal republic?
+Or was it purely for economic reasons, with the possibility of bigger opportunities in the new world?

+(A merchant named Isaac Abraham, born around 1883, who came to Argentina in 1916, might either have been Mony's brother Isak, a relative, or just a coincidence.
 How many people named "Isaac Abraham", born in or around 1883 in Rushstshuk and with the profession of merchant could there be?
 On the other hand, I'm not aware that this Isak emigrated to Argentina, or that he was ever married.
-But this can't be completely rulled out as I have very little information about him.
+But this can't be completely rulled out as I have very little information about him.)

 Manifest / Immigration Registry